 5-Reduced access to imaging:

-Many imaging centers have had to reduce their hours of operation or close temporarily due to the pandemic.
+Many imaging centers have had to reduce their hours of operation or close temporarily because of the pandemic.
 This has limited access to imaging services for some patients, which can delay diagnosis.

 6- Reduced access to biopsy:

-Many biopsy centers have had to reduce their hours of operation or close temporarily due to the pandemic.
+Many biopsy centers have had to reduce their hours of operation or close temporarily because of the pandemic.
 This has limited access to biopsy services for some patients, which can delay diagnosis.

 7- Reduced access to pathology:

-Many pathology labs have had to reduce their hours of operation or close temporarily due to the pandemic.
+Many pathology labs have had to reduce their hours of operation or close temporarily because of the pandemic.
 This has limited access to pathology services for some patients, which can delay diagnosis.

 8-Reduced access to genetic counselling:

-Many genetic counselling centers have had to reduce their hours of operation or close temporarily due to the pandemic.
+Many genetic counselling centers have had to reduce their hours of operation or close temporarily because of the pandemic.
 This has limited access to genetic counselling services for some patients, which can delay diagnosis.

 9-Adapting to new protocols: